-Botswana's Masa antiretroviral treatment programme was launched in 2002.
+Botswana's Masa antiretroviral treatment programme launched in 2002.
 It has become one of the most successful antiretroviral treatment programmes in sub-Saharan Africa.

 The key characteristics of Masa are that it is universal and free, making antiretroviral treatment available to all eligible citizens.
-Botswana was the first African country to establish a national HIV treatment programme and it has developed substantially over the last decade.34
+Botswana was the first African country to establish a national HIV treatment programme and it has developed substantially over the last decade.44

-It was estimated that in 2013, around 214,000 adults living with HIV were receiving antiretroviral treatment – a coverage of 69%.
-Coverage among children has also risen, to 84%.
-It has also been highly effective at providing treatment for pregnant women.35
+It was estimated that, in 2015, around 264,000 adults living with HIV were receiving antiretroviral treatment – a coverage of 78%, up from 69% in 2013.
+Coverage among children has also risen to more than 95%.45UNAIDS (2016) 'Prevention Gap Report'

 Barriers to HIV prevention